Tufts Civic Semester

 - Prepare - Participants spend the month of August taking two courses taught by Tufts faculty: a Civic Studies course which prepares them for ethical and effective engagement with diverse communities, and a class about the region where they will spend their semester.
 Additional orientation programming will further prepare students for their upcoming experience.

 - Serve - A part-time (20 hours a week) placement at a non-profit organization is the foundation of the Tufts Civic Semester experience.
-Students learn while doing, sharpen their skills, and have a concrete, substantive impact on an issue they care about and on the community that serves as their monthslong home.
+Students learn while doing, sharpen their skills, and support important work around an issue they care about.

 - Learn - While abroad, students take an in-country language course and an online class focused on reflections about their internship work.
 Combined with the pre-departure coursework on campus, participants receive a full semester's worth of credit, keeping them on track to graduate in four years.